sanger-tol/nf-core-pipeline/subworkflows/automate_input/README.md

 ## Scripts

 - `bin/tol_input.sh`: Takes ToL ID and project name as input.
 Creates the samplesheet with aligned CRAM files, links to the unmasked genome file and its `fai` index.
-Imp
-- `bin/samplesheet_check.py`: Takes the samplesheet created by `input_tol`.
+- `bin/samplesheet_check.py`: Takes the samplesheet created by `input_tol` or provided by user.
 Validates and updates the samplesheet csv.

 ## Modules